-- ▶ No hunting or shooting of upland game birds (grouse, pheasant, quail) on Denman Island (situated in MU 1-6). - ▶ Evidence of \$100,000 Public Liability and Property Damage insurance valid while hunting is required. - ▶ All persons 18 years of age or older hunting on an island in MU 1-1 (except Vancouver Island) and/or Denman and Hornby Islands in MU 1-6, are required to purchase a Gulf Islands Special Licence, available at Service BCs offices.
+- No hunting or shooting of upland game birds (grouse, pheasant, quail) on Denman Island (situated in MU 1-6). - ▶ Evidence of \$100,000 Public Liability and Property Damage insurance valid while hunting is required. - ▶ All persons 18 years of age or older hunting on an island in MU I-I (except Vancouver Island) and/or Denman and Hornby Islands in MU I-6, are required to purchase a Gulf Islands Special Licence, available at Service BCs offices.
 Persons under the age of 18 must be accompanied by someone over the age of 18 who holds a Gulf Island Special Licence.

-- ▶ Please refer to Site & Access Restrictions section for more information. - ▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
+Please refer to Site & Access Restrictions section for more information. ▶ Hunting is prohibited in some BC Parks (Parks, Protected Areas, Recreation Areas, and Conservancies) and is permitted in others during an open season and within specific time periods.
+Hunting is prohibited in Ecological Reserves.
 Before hunting in a BC Park, hunters must verify that hunting in that area during that time is permitted.
-For more information on hunting regulations within areas designated under the Park Act, please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov.bc.ca/ fw/wildlife/hunting/regulations/.
-For maps, or more information on permitted activities in Parks please visit the BC Parks website at www.bcparks.ca.
+For more information on hunting regulations within BC Parks please phone your regional Ministry of Environment office or visit the Fish and Wildlife Branch website at www.env.gov. bc.ca/fw/wildlife/hunting/regulations/.